 KaBOOM!: A Movement To Save Play

-To help start the conversation and educate Americans about the importance of play in children's lives, Hammond wrote KABOOM!: A Movement to Save Play (Rodale, April 2011).
+To help further the conversation and educate Americans about the importance of play in kids' lives, Hammond wrote KaBOOM!: A Movement to Save Play (Rodale, April 2011).
 Available for purchase on Amazon and IndieBound (with 100% of author proceeds going to KaBOOM!), his powerful story is the tale of a man, and a movement, both born out of tragedy.
 In this social entrepreneur's inspiring journey, readers are instructed on how to take action in their own communities and given tangible steps to make a difference.

 Hammond's story demonstrates how one idealist can change the world and how small, civic-minded steps can create a ripple effect that can transform communities and eventually the world.
-From growing up in a group home, to founding the national non-profit dedicated to saving play for America's children, KaBOOM! is more than just a memoir.
+From growing up in a group home, to founding the national non-profit dedicated to ensuring America's kids have great places to play, KaBOOM! is more than just a memoir.
 It is a call for action that inspires through challenging traditional notions of community and social change.